 The City and County of Denver's planned improvements along South Broadway corridor and at the I-25 Interchange aim to create a corridor that provides safe and efficient mobility for all transportation modes (pedestrian, bicycle, transit, and automobile); promote transit-oriented development; and to accommodate the existing, future and planned developments along the South Broadway corridor.

 The Decatur-Federal Station Area Plan identifies W. 13th Avenue as a transformative project to better connect Sun Valley, the Decatur-Federal Station, adjacent neighborhoods and downtown.
 Public Works is studying the technical feasibility of realignment alternatives.

 Washington Street was identified in the Globeville Neighborhood Plan as “an attractive corridor that creates a positive sense of place, attracts private reinvestment, and better accommodates all transportation modes.”
 The Washington Street Study will refine and progress this vision of Washington Street into an implementable conceptual design.

 The Walnut Street Corridor Improvement project, headed by Denver Public Works and the North Denver Cornerstone Collaborative (NDCC) will begin to organize the street to better accommodate pedestrians and parking between Broadway and 36th Street.
-Phase I improvements will be made in Spring/Summer of 2017.
+Phase I improvements will be made in Summer 2017.
 Following these enhancements, the city will begin a study of the entire roadway to determine long-term needs along this changing corridor.